Check out these 15 doomsday predictions that did not come to pass (13 in the past or present and 2 in the future):

 In 1922, the Washington Post warned that the Earth was warming rapidly, that ice caps would soon be gone, that coastal cities would soon disappear, and that oceans were dying.
 Their predictions were for the coming few years.
 So far, 100% wrong.
 But, then, it’s only been 98 years since these predictions were made.
 No soon enough?

 In 1970, the first Earth Day organizers warned that the people of Earth were in great danger of death and starvation because the Earth was COOLING rapidly.
 Within years, they changed the warning to global warming after the Earth failed to cool.
-So far, 100% wrong.
+So far, 100% wrong, both ways.